-provides automatic load-balancing.
+At the coarsest level of parallelism, each template can be processed independently and hence can be assigned to a different process.
+Each process handles the next available template, which is determined at runtime.
+This provides automatic load-balancing.
 Since the processes operate on disjoint sets of data, a low-level abstraction is required.
 GA/DRA requires a collective operation to perform I/O on the disk array, which is not suitable for template-level parallelism.
-The absence of one-sided access to the data on remote disks necessitates co-ordination of the computation amongst the different processes.
-This requires a load-balancing mechanism more sophisticated than the process-next-template scheme.
+The absence of one-sided access to the data on the remote disk necessitates co-ordination of the computation amongst the different processors.
+This requires a more sophisticated load-balancing scheme, than the process-next-template scheme.

-Another significant drawback of utilizing template-level parallelism is the orchestration of the computation amongst all the processes can utilize the global memory for processing.
-This can potentially reduce the number of passes by allowing a greater component of the transformation to be done in each pass.
-It is thus advantageous to have all the processes co-operate in transforming each template.
+Another significant drawback of utilizing templatelevel parallelism is that orchestration of the computation amongst all the processors can utilize the global memory for processing.
+This can potentially reduce the number of passes, by allowing a greater component of the transformation to be done in each pass.
+Thus, it is advantageous to have all the processes co-operate in transforming each template.
 Parallelism in the form of distributed ownership of the bricks by the I/O processes, those that perform I/O, is exploited.
-We redefine the max-block in each step to be large enough to construct complete write blocks so that all the available I/O processes are utilized.
+We redefine the Max block in each step to be enough complete write blocks can be constructed to utilize all the available I/O processors.

 The co-ordination amongst the processes can be achieved either using MPI and file I/O or using GA/DRA.
 Using MPI and file I/O provides greater flexibility and predictability to the computation.
 This could allow tuning the implementation to the specific environment.
-On the other hand, GA/DRA abstracts away the complexity in dealing with file offsets, packing and unpacking of data and message passing.
+Alternatively, GA/DRA abstracts away the complexity in dealing with file offsets, packing and unpacking of data and message passing.
 That GA allows the use of message passing, in particular MPI method calls, on both GA and non-GA data in a GA/DRA program allows for incremental tuning of the implementation.
 A GA/DRA implementation can be further tuned using MPI and file I/O if such tuning can improve performance.
 When the tuning does not improve performance, a more maintainable code is available.
-The lessons learned from the tuning process can help in making further improvements to the GA/DRA model.
+The lessons learnt from the tuning process can help in making further improvements to the GA/DRA model.

 To illustrate the incremental tuning in the GA/DRA model, let us consider two possible optimizations.
 The GA/DRA implementation reads data from a disk array into a global array in memory.
-The data is processed in the global array and written back to the disk array.
-The data could be read into local memory, copied into a global array, and then written from the global array to the disk array.
-This could reduce the communication overhead by scheduling the communication in an intelligent manner.
-Alternatively, data can be read from the disk array into a global array and each process can copy the data into its local memory and write to the block it handles.
+The data is processed in the global array and written back into DRA.
+The data could be read into local memory, copy into GA and then write from GA to a DRA.
+This could reduce the communication overhead or schedule communication in an intelligent manner.
+Alternatively, data can be read from a DRA into a GA and each processor can copy the data onto its local memory and write to the block it handles.